Ravenna, Ohio: History

 In 1848, a glassworks was established, which is now commonly recognized as the first true industry in Ravenna.
 Rail service first arrived via the Cleveland and Pittsburgh Railroad in 1851.
 In 1877, the Quaker Oats Company was established in Ravenna with the familiar Quaker Oats logo patented in Ravenna in 1879.

-On 25 May 1853, the Ohio Woman's Rights Association, founded in 1852 in Massillon, held its first statewide meeting in Ravenna.
+On May 25, 1853, the Ohio Woman's Rights Association, founded in 1852 in Massillon, held its first statewide meeting in Ravenna.
 The attendees helped draft a petition to the Ohio General Assembly, requesting legislation that would grant women more rights.

 On February 15, 1861, en route to his inauguration in Washington, DC, President-elect Abraham Lincoln traveled by train through Ravenna.
 He didn’t plan on speaking but, due to the enthusiastic supporters of the community and a stunning cannon salute, he stepped out of the train and addressed the crowd.
 A small plaque was placed at the site in 1985 to commemorate the event.

 Telephones were first introduced in Ravenna in 1882.
 In 1898, Ravenna began paving its streets when East and West Main streets received new, paved surfaces.
 By 1909, nearly 50 passenger trains arrived in the town each day.
 In 1917, Portage County purchased White Hospital, which eventually became the present day University Hospitals Portage Medical Center.

 In 1905, The A.C.
 Williams Co. was incorporated in Ravenna.
 Through the 1920s, the company was recognized as the largest cast-iron toy manufacturer in the world.

 Since the 1970s, the city has held the Ravenna Balloon A-Fair.
-Usually held around mid-September, the event attracts hot air balloonists and enthusiasts to Sunbeau Valley Farm in Ravenna Township, just west of the city limits.
+Usually held around mid-September, the event has attracted hot air balloonists and enthusiasts to locations such as Sunbeau Valley Farm in Ravenna Township, just west of the city limits.
 Besides the hot air balloons, there are also parades, cruise-ins, and live entertainment.

 In the late 1990s, the downtown area received a $3 million facelift to restore and preserve the city’s architecture, history, and heritage.